sdhar-pycourse/DSS310/week 6/Week6.1.md

         '+1 month',
         '-1 day')
 ```

+The function works as follows:
+- First, start of month is applied to the current date specified by the now time string so the result is the first day of the current month.
+- Second, +1 month is applied to the first day of the current month that results on the first day of next month.
+- Third, -1 day is applied to the first day of the next month which results in the last day of the previous month.

 ## strftime() function

 Often you may need to extract specific parts of a date string and perform aggregation exercise.
 Example:-